noland096/Azure-Cloud-SOC/README.md

 ## Introduction

-In this project, I built a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
+In this project, I designed and deployed a mini honeynet in Azure, configuring it to ingest log data from various resources into a Log Analytics workspace.
+Microsoft Sentinel was then utilized to create attack maps, trigger alerts, and manage incidents.
+Over a 24-hour period, I measured key security metrics in the initial, unsecured environment.
+After implementing security controls to harden the setup, I collected metrics for an additional 24 hours.
+The results of this comparison are detailed below.
 The metrics we will show are:

 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)